HomeOnMars/projektoOmnijo/OmniCentro.md

 providing heavy subsidies for transportations both coming to and leaving from the country.
-Which many people did take advantage of, and emigration rate skyrocketed for weeks.
+Which many people did take advantage of, and emigration rate skyrocketed for weeks, and the population quickly dropped, despite the increased immigration influx during the same period.

-Then this trend slowed down and stopped.
+Then this trend slowed down.

 With the evolution of the great global economic recession (triggered by the burst of the AI bubble weeks after the coronation day),